Palakjain-23/Interview_Preparation/Sorting/Readme.txt

 ---------Bubble Sort---------
-It this Sorting technique in which the max element in each pass comes to the last of array by swapping T.C
+It this Sorting technique the max element in each pass comes to the last of array by swapping T.C
     Best - 0(n)
     Worst - 0(n2)